jdutronc/Credit_Risk_Analysis/README.md

 </table>
 <br>

-- balanced accuracy score is 65%.
+- balanced accuracy score is 93%.
-- high_risk precision is about 1% only with 62% sensitivity
+- high_risk precision is about 7% only with 91% sensitivity
-- recall is very low at 2% only.
+- F1 is much higher at 14%
 <br clear="left"/>

 ## Summary